urcomputeringpal/cloudbuild-branch-based-caching/README.md

 # Cloud Build branch-based caching

-This repository contains a [Google Cloud Build](https://github.com/apps/google-cloud-build) configuration file ([`cloudbuild.yaml`](./cloudbuild.yaml)) that you can drop into your repository to speed up builds by leveraging Google Container Registry as a remote build cache.
+This repository contains a [Google Cloud Build](https://github.com/apps/google-cloud-build) configuration file ([`cloudbuild.yaml`](./cloudbuild.yaml)) that you can drop into your repository to speed up Docker builds by leveraging Google Container Registry as a remote build cache.

 ### How it works